 It all comes down to whether you want a phone to be usable in one hand, or one that can double as a small tablet, used with Nougat's new Multi Window mode in landscape with two apps side by side.
 You're still getting the same Qualcomm Snapdragon 821 processor, coupled with 4GB of RAM and the improved 12-megapixel rear-facing camera, as well as rear-facing fingerprint sensor, USB Type-C, and fast charging.
 Both phones are also IP53 rated, so you don't have to go into freakout mode if either phone gets rained on.

 Which one is better for virtual reality?

-Both will do just fine!
-The Pixel and Pixel XL are both Daydream-ready.
-The larger Pixel XL does have a higher-resolution display, which translates to better per-eye density in VR, a definite advantage for current content, and a semblance of future-proofing as well.
+It's a good idea to buy a Pixel XL over a smaller Pixel if virtual reality is your primary concern.
+The Pixel and Pixel XL are both Daydream-ready, but the larger Pixel XL has a higher-resolution display, which translates to better per-eye density in VR.
+This gives the XL a definite advantage for current content and it helps with future-proofing as well.
 The larger battery may also eke a few more minutes in battery life while playing VR, which is nice.

 What's the price difference between the two?

 The Pixel starts at $649 for the 32GB version, while the Pixel XL starts at a whopping $769.
 If you bump up the storage to 128GB, it's an extra $100.
 And if you add on device protection, that's another $100.
 These smartphones aren't as cheap as Nexuses used to be.